 Rule of thumb: Support local, and don’t be an ass.
 Pretty simple, right?
 Local people are the ones that will also tell you where the great little hidden spots are that are not published in many places, if at all.

 Phone coverage can vary depending on who you speak to.
-I have read from people who have said they had no service unless they were in the city, while others (like myself) can at least bounce between 1x and extended network half the time on the roads we travel.
+I have read from people who have said they had no service unless they were in the city, while others (like myself) can at least bounce between full service to 1x and extended networks most of the time on the roads we travel.
 There are the dead zones however.

 If this is your first time here, download the offline map of where you are going, or go completely old school and grab a paper map when you fill your fuel tank up!

 When you are off the beaten path, you will not pick up a radio station.
 And by off the beaten path, I mean out of the cities, where most of Alaska is.

 An example of this would be leaving the “Valley,” otherwise known as the Anchorage, Palmer, Wasilla area headed towards Glennallen.
 Once you get in the hills, the city stations quickly turn to static air.
 You won’t pick up another station until you get right outside Glennallen.